 For some homeowners, unexpected road maintenance costs are too much to bear.
 If a road falls into disrepair, banks might not approve a mortgage.
 That makes it hard to sell.
 In the worst cases, homeowners could also lose basic services like trash collection, school buses, and emergency medical service because of unsafe road conditions.

-Homeowners can begin to understand their situations by looking up their address in the NC Department of Transportation map of state roads.
 Do you live on a state road (dark black in the map with a state road designation)?
 Then you can stop now.
 The state takes care of your road.

 if you don't live on a state road, then think about the following questions.